 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

 Passion Sunday, also called Palm Sunday, was already being celebrated in Jerusalem before the year 400.
 Processions with palms followed the path of Jesus’ entry into Jerusalem.
-In following this custom today, we are not simply reenacting the events of that day but also uniting ourselves with Christ’s journey to the cross and resurrection.
-We celebrate that victory over death and sin and share his suffering so that we may also share his resurrection and the new life it won.
+In following this custom today, we are not simply re-enacting the events of that day; we are also uniting ourselves with Christ’s journey to the cross and his resurrection.
+We celebrate his victory over death and sin and share his suffering so that we may also share his resurrection and the new life it won.

-Reflect on your feelings as you listened to the Passion being read.
+Reflect on how you felt as you heard the passion of Christ being read.

-A Catholic tradition is to take a small piece of palm home and place it near a cross.
-What may this signify?
+One Catholic tradition is to take a small piece of palm home and place it near a cross.
+What may this act signify?

 Symbols and images

-Two symbols dominate the celebration of Christ’s Passion: the palms and the cross.
-The palms symbolise Christ’s triumph, and the cross is the means by which that triumph is achieved.
+Two symbols dominate the celebration of Christ’s passion: the palms and the cross.
+The palms, which symbolise Christ’s triumph, and the cross, which symbolises the means by which Christ's triumph is achieved.

 Living the Word